KabaOS/KabaOS/README.md

 # KabaOS
-An I2P based OS for security
+An I2P based OS made for security

 KabaOS is a live operating system based off of Alpine Linux that aims to help users stay anonymous online.
 All network traffic that is sent out of your